dymmond/databasez/docs/connections-and-transactions.md

   <sup>Default: `None`</sup>

 * **full_isolation** - Special mode for using force_rollback with nested queries.
 This parameter fully isolates the global connection in an extra thread.
-This way it is possible to use blocking operations.
+This way it is possible to use blocking operations like locks with force_rollback.
+                       This parameter has no use when used without force_rollback and causes a slightly slower setup (Lock is initialized).
+                       It is required for edgy or other frameworks which use threads in tests and the force_rollback parameter.

   <sup>Default: `None`</sup>